MichellJ0487/WHSTechNotes/journal.md

 Technology has significantly transformed the food industry,making food more accessible and affordable,particularly during the holiday season through advancements in farming practices like precision agriculture,efficient distribution networks,and online shopping platforms
 # December 2,2024
 Artificial intelligence(AI) continues to shape the way we live and work.This week,research one recent development in AI or another emerging technology(e.g.quantum computing,renewable energy tech,AR/VR, etc.).Summarize what you learned and share your thoughts on how it could impact society,your future career,or daily life.To provide a well-rounded response,let’s consider the examples of artificial intelligence(AI) and machine learning,as these are hot topics in numerous fields technology,healthcare,education,and more.
+# December 9,2024
+The term “brain rot” evokes a vivid image of cognitive decline through overexposure to digital media, suggesting a sense of numbness that often follows hours of scrolling mindlessly through social feeds or binge-watching videos that offer little substance.
+For me, it encapsulates the feeling of becoming overly saturated with information and entertainment that, while momentarily engaging, fails to enrich my understanding or mental clarity.
+This year, my relationship with digital media has been a mixed bag; it has provided connection and knowledge, but also moments of stagnation and anxiety, particularly when social media fuels comparison or when news cycles overwhelm my emotional landscape.